|

 SEE buttons are a link to relevant and interesting pictures to look at about the topic they accompany.

-Treasure chests mark our "Treasured Oldies" puzzles from long ago that went out of print and deserve to be rediscovered and further developed.
+Treasure chests mark our "Treasured Oldies" — puzzles from long ago that went out of print and deserve to be rediscovered and further developed.
 Click chests for historical notes.
-(This one challenges you to open the lock.)

-buttons drop you to the bottom of the section you're in.
+buttons drop you to the end of the section you're in.
 Most sections consist of more than one part.
 The "bottom" is at the end of the last part.
-You transit between parts by clicking on "Next" or "Continue."
-If you want to leave a section anytime, just skip to the bottom and go from there to the Index or to the next mystery destination through the secret doorway.
+You transit between parts by clicking on NEXT buttons or Continue arrows.
+If you want to leave a section anytime, just skip to the bottom and go from there to the Index ("Home") or to the next mystery destination through the secret doorway or the CONTINUE button.

 buttons bring the next item on the page into your viewscreen.
 Neater and quicker than scrolling down, and easier on the eyes, too.
 They also create smooth transitions between section parts.

 buttons are near the top of product sections.
+Looking for a game?
 Clicking them opens a thumbnail gallery of all the items in that section.
 So will clicking on the heading balloons.
 The thumbnails are links to the full-size pictures.

 Secret doorways lead to other sections and form a complete loop through the entire gamepuzzles gallery.
-There's one at the end of every product section, with playful names like "Wormhole" and "Transporter Room" (yes, we like Star Trek).
+There's one at the end of every product section, with playful names like "Wormhole" and "Transporter Room".
+Use them for the Grand Tour.
+Or just use the more visible CONTINUE button.

 Bears appear seasonally or with special messages.
 Before Christmas they link to special pages about holiday orders, gift-wrapping, shipping instructions, and early-order bonuses.
 At New Year's a couple of cheery bears drink a toast.
 On certain custom order pages the bear takes a bow for the extra service.
 This one has his own ideas.

-Silver emblems commemorate the 25th anniversary of Kadon and products we've made for 25 years.
+Silver emblems commemorate the 25th anniversary of Kadon and of the products we've made for 25 years.
+Each year those that reach this venerable age are honored in some special way.
+See also our Archives and Historical Notes.

 Graphics